-Denver has plenty going for it: progressive and innovative thinking; a healthy economy with an unemployment rate below 4 percent; many arts, culture and professional sports offerings throughout the year; and, of course, its proximity to many of the world’s best-known ski areas.
+Denver has plenty going for it: progressive and innovative thinking; beautiful scenery; a healthy economy with an unemployment rate below 4 percent; many arts, culture and professional sports offerings throughout the year; and, of course, its proximity to many of the world’s best-known ski areas.
+Don’t forget the weed.
+We have lot’s and lot’s of weed.

 Still, the Mile High City has problems, just like any other.
 So here’s why you should think twice before moving here.

-Brutal Interstate 70 traffic to the mountains on weekends, whether for skiing in the winter, or hiking and other outdoor pursuits in the summer.
+Traffic on I-70 to the mountains on weekends, whether for skiing in the winter, or hiking and other outdoor pursuits in the summer, is often brutal.
+Rush hour traffic on I-25 is also soul-crushing.

 There are massive traffic tie-ups and slow going on winter Saturdays (heading west to the mountains) and Sundays (returning home).
 There’s no such thing as leaving too early on Saturday, especially.